Ossian-Bodin/MNXB11-project/README.md

 make -j4 install # To use four cores
 ```

+## Building the project

+The `Makefile` can be used to compile the source files.

+By default, the `all` target will be run which simply compiles `main`.
+To compile individual source files into object files one can run `make src/%.o` where `%` is replaced by the name of source file (excluding .cxx extension).

+You can run the `clean` target to remove any object files that have been produced as well as the `main` executable.

 ## Running the program

-Once the above library has been installed.
-One can run `make` in the root directory to compile the program into an executable called `main`.
-Once compiled, the program can be run from the root directory using `./main -i \<SMHI datafile path\> -a ANALYSIS-CHOICE`.
-Running simply `./main` will
+Once the `argumentum` library has been installed, the data sets have been extracted, and the program compiled, the program can be run from the root directory using `./main -i <SMHI datafile path> -a ANALYSIS-CHOICE`.
+Running simply `./main` will show info on the the different arguments.

 ### 5. Ice Cream Analysis
 To be able to run the analysis, unzip the `/datasets/ice_cream_dataset.tgz` by running the following command from root directory: